michaeldorner/only-time-will-tell/README.md

 ## Prerequisites

-We recommend at least 50 GB storage and 16 GB RAM.
-The simulation takes about ten hours on a server with AMD EPYC 7302P 16 core, 256 GB RAM, and SSD.
+We recommend at least 50 GB storage, minimum 16 GB RAM, and a powerful CPU for the running the full simulation (for options see next section).
 We require Python 3.7 or higher.
 Install all dependencies via ```pip3 install -r requirements.txt```.

 If you would like to create or change the plots, please install and use `jupyter`.